plamspetkov/todo-app/README.md

 ## Acknowledgments

-Many thanks to [@mv8ang](https://github.com/mv8ang) who helped me out with setting up the Local Storage and for showing me hwo to write Javascript in more intuitive way.
+Many thanks to [@mv8ang](https://github.com/mv8ang) who helped me out with setting up the Local Storage and for showing me how to write Javascript in more intuitive way.